 Find out more about St Martin de Belleville here.

 This traditional village is located on a wind-protected terrace with above average sunshine hours.
 Enjoy incredible views of the Bernese Alps, particularly the peaks of the Eiger, Mönch and Jungfrau.
 From here you can easily access the family-friendly slopes of Kleine Scheidegg-Männlichen, as well as the World Cup runs on Lauberhorn.
 Wengen is car-free and is only reached by the mountain railway.
 The line also calls at Grindelwald, another of our favourite chocolate-box ski resorts.

 Find out more about Wengen here.

-Set in the heart of the Bernese Oberland, the attractive Swiss village of Gstaad defines a chocolate-box ski resort.
+Set in the heart of the Bernese Oberland, the attractive Swiss village of Gstaad defines chocolate-box ski resorts.
 The car-free village is made up of beautifully-designed chalets and opulent hotels.
 Gstaad has a selection of stylish shops and gourmet restaurants; perfect for those looking for off-the-mountain activities.
 The ski area is as pristine as the resort; with modern chairlifts and 200 kilometres of tree-lined slopes.
 A stand-out feature of the village is the renowned and castle-like Gstaad Palace.

 Find out more about Gstaad here.